jggouvea/letmeblog/letmedoc.md

 - Create a new tag or delete one that existed;
 - Create a new category or delete one that existed.

-If you are unsure about the order you should run the scripts, you can use the mnemonic: "get, set, do".
-Never run a "set" script before you have run the "get" ones and never run a "do" script before running a "set" script.
-"Get" scripts only need to be run when you first build the blog, after that you can maintain them by hand.
-"Set" scripts only need to be run when you add new content.
-"Do" scripts need to be run every time.
+If you are unsure about the order you should run the scripts, use the mnemonic: "get, set, do".
+Never run a "set" script before you have run all that "get", never run a "do" script before running a "set" script.
+"Get" scripts only need to be run when you first build the blog, after that you can maintain their output by hand.
+"Set" scripts only need to be run when you add a new post or if you decide to change the pinned post.
+"Do" scripts need to be run every time you add content.
+Run `do_atom.sh` if you add posts.
+Run `do_sitemap.sh` if you add posts _or_ pages.
+You must run both if you _rename_ pages or posts.

 Unless otherwise specified, the scripts don't take arguments nor have options.
 Simply run them from the build root:[^buildroot]

 [^buildroot]: For the purposes of this document, the term "build root" will be used for the working directory where you will compile